Starting a business without money: these are your options

 2. How much does it cost to list my business in the Business Register?

 You pay a one-time registration fee for your registration.
 You can deduct these costs from your profit when you file your income tax return.
 Some suppliers or government agencies will ask you for an authenticated certificate from KVK.
 This is essentially a ‘passport’ for your business.
 Organisations can also access the information from the Business Register electronically.
-In which case you often no longer need a printed certificate.
-Be sure to make your business associates or agencies aware of this, as this will save you money.
+Be sure to ask if a paper certificate is really needed, as this will save you money.

 3. Does KVK check if I have money upon registration?